3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/SV08_MAX_EXTREA_INSTRUCTIONS.md

 cd ~/klipper/klippy/extras
 ```

-## The first way is the safe way where these two commands will make your current file into a backup file ending in `.1` & then download the new files to use instead - RECOMMENDED!!
+## The first way is the safe way where these three commands will make your current file into a backup file ending in `.1` & then download the new files to use instead - RECOMMENDED!!

 You need ALL THREE of these files!
 ```